Behaviour Support Leads to Positive Changes

 “At our last session, he was so engaged and showed an openness to learn.
 He has started to play, communicate and interact with others in a more positive way.”

 “Rachael and I can’t believe the difference.
 Our first session with the family was screaming and mayhem, but we left the fourth session listening to happy laughter.
 And for the first time in 18 months, the family was able to go to dinner at a restaurant for three hours!”

 Note: As Nabila’s second language is English, Christine helped her share her experiences in this article.

 Behaviour Support Services

-Learn about Therapy Focus’ positive behaviour support services, that help individuals and families address inappropriate, challenging or unsafe behaviour.
+Learn about Therapy Focus’ positive behaviour support services, that help individuals and families address behaviours of concern.